What is it?

 - Men and women of all ages and fitness experiences that want to enjoy the mental benefits of a mind-body discipline

 How often should I do it?

 Group Centergy can be done as often as you like.
-How you feel is your best gauge of your body’s recovery needs between workouts.
-It is important that you gradually build a regular class schedule, being careful not to push too far, too fast.
+How you feel is the best gauge of your body’s recovery needs between workouts.
+It is important that you gradually build a regular class schedule, being careful not to push too far, or too fast.
 During your first four weeks, we recommend you do no more than three Group Centergy classes per week.

 Remember that it is only your first time once.
 After attending Group Centergy three times, you will become much more comfortable with the flow of the class and the movements and poses involved.
 These tips will ensure your success in your first few classes:

 - Wear comfortable workout clothing that moves well with your body.